- 1 The mobile imperative for retail banks.

 Your relationship with a prospect could kick off with a mobile app that helps them better manage their financial lives.
 If you can offer prospects guidance on buying a home, car or boat, you’re one step closer to providing the financial services they’ll need.

 Location is at the centre of multi-channel interactions via mobile.
 And it gives you the chance to make valuable product and service offers.
 For example, if your customer just walked into a car dealership, you might message them with information on your low-interest auto loans.

 Several banks, including Atom and Starling, announced they will enable customers to log in via facial and voice recognition.
 Authenticating users in this way means greater convenience and security than usernames and passwords that are easily forgotten or stolen, according to Waracle.

 Internet of things devices.

 Wearables let financial services firms connect with customers through new touchpoints.
-CIBC lets customers quickly transfer money via the Apple Watch app, and Bank Millennium lets them find ATMs and make payments in stores, according to Forrester’s “2016 Global Mobile Banking Functionality Benchmark.”
+CIBC lets customers quickly transfer money via the Apple Watch app and Bank Millennium lets them find ATMs and make payments in shops, according to Forrester’s “2016 Global Mobile Banking Functionality Benchmark.”

 Trends in innovation inspire unexpected experiences.

 Financial service firms see opportunity in other trending areas.